Mathef/docs-4-ai/crawl4ai_docs.md

 Project documentation with Markdown.

-MkDocs is a fast, simple and downright gorgeous static site generator that\'s geared towards building project documentation.
+MkDocs is a fast, simple and downright gorgeous static site generator that's geared towards building project documentation.
 Documentation source files are written in Markdown, and configured with a single YAML configuration file.
 Start by reading the introductory tutorial, then check the User Guide for more